nickknissen/esp-garage/README.md

 Power was provided by a sacrificial USB cable and a 5V usb wall wart.

-Hand-drawn schematic is included in the project (schematic.png).
-Why hand-drawn?
-Because it's fun!
+A schematic is included in the project (schematic.png).